Syktox/RayMusic_Discord_Bot/README.md

-## It will only be added to the Discord server RAYSIX! \newline There are no exceptions atleast for now
+## It will only be added to the Discord server RAYSIX! <br /> There are no exceptions atleast for now

 #### Implemented functions and commands: